Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 The crucial parameter under the aforementioned Poisson maturity structure framework is the intensity $\lambda$.
 Its inverse $1/\lambda$ can be interpreted as the average duration of short-term debt.
-In this section, we consider a \emph{Cox maturity structure}, meaning that the maturity of short-term debt follows a more general and flexible Cox process.
+We consider a \emph{Cox maturity structure}, meaning that the maturity of short-term debt follows a more general and flexible Cox process.
 Recall that a Cox process is a generalization of Poisson processes in which the intensity is allowed to be random but in such a way that if we condition on a particular realization $\lambda_t(\omega)$ of the intensity, the process becomes an inhomogeneous Poisson process with intensity $\lambda_t(\omega)$.
-The economic intuition of using the Cox maturity structure is that the average duration of the short-term debt that the firm issues should depend on some time-dependent economic factors such as the firm fundamental $V$, the ratio $X$ of the firm fundamental over the short-term debt, or even some underlying systematic risk factors from the market.
+The economic intuition of using the Cox maturity structure is that the average duration of the short-term debt that the firm issues should depend on some time-dependent economic factors such as the firm fundamental $V$, the ratio $X$ of the firm fundamental over the short-term debt, or even some underlying states of the economy.
 In the following we therefore assume that the average maturity is a function of the ratio process $X$.

 We construct the short-term debt maturities $\{T_{n}\}_{n\geq 1}$ by so-called \emph{canonical construction}.
 Let $\{E_n\}_{n\geq 1}$ be a sequence of independent identically distributed (i.i.d.) exponential random variables on some complete probability space $(\tilde{\Omega},\tilde{\mathcal{F}},\tilde{\mathbf{P}})$, and define the enlarged probability space by We assume the intensity has the form $\lambda_t=g(X_t)$, where $g: (0,\infty)\rightarrow(0,\infty)$ is a smooth function with compact support.
 Then the maturities of short-term debt are constructed recursively as